jon-jacky/Piety/samples/ed.md

 *ed()* again.

 For every *ed* command there is an ordinary Python function, so you can edit directly from the Python prompt.
-The following commands have the same effect as the preceding example:
+The following commands have the same effect as the preceding example.
+Notice how all the input text is the argument to the *a* function, a single multi-line triple-quoted string.
+When running the *piety* Python shell, you must terminate each line inside the triple quoted string with *^J* instead of *Return*.

     >>> from ed import *
     >>> B('test.txt')
     0 lines
-    >>> a()
+    >>> a("""ed() enters ed command mode, with the : command  prompt.
+    ...
+'B <name>' creates a new buffer and loads the named file ... 'a' enters ed input mode and appends the text after the current line.
+    ... 'w' writes the buffer contents back to the file ... 'q' quits ed command mode.
-    ... enter text, quit by typing a period at the start of a line ...
+    ...
+To quit input mode, type a period by itself at the start of a line.""")
     >>> w()
     test.txt, 6 lines